South Africa - Focus on the Kruger Photo Safari - June 2022

 Day 10 Morning & Afternoon photographic game drives (overnight in Southern Kruger)

-Day 11 Short morning game drive photographing on your way to Skukuza airport to catch your flight back to Johannesburg - end of the photo safari
+Day 11 Short morning game drive photographing on your way to Skukuza airport to catch your flight back to Johannesburg

 - Flight from JHB to Skukuza and from Skukuza back to JHB

 - All road transfers as detailed in the photo safari itinerary